POORNESH-V/Stopwatch-App/README.md

 # STOPWATCH WEB APP
-Stopwatch web app made using HTML.
+This is Stopwatch web app made using HTML.